 California law used to be that internet users had the right to opt-out of having their personal information being sold.
 Under the California Consumer Privacy Act, consumers are now given more rights.

-So, if businesses share customers' personal information like many companies do, they should be aware of how this will affect operations.
-Businesses should adapt their contracts moving forward and ensure taking adequate measures to make websites and apps safe for the end users.
+So, if businesses share customers' personal information like many companies do, they should be aware of how this will affect their operations and should adapt their contracts moving forward.

 The CPRA highlighted a new category of personal information, sensitive personal information, including social security numbers, passport numbers, racial or ethnic origin, and financial account and payment card information.